Elexis started as a community effort, and we welcome all contributors. Here’s your chance to get involved and help your fellow developers.

 highlight tag to separate code sample from the rest of the

-text and to tell Pygments which language to use.
+text and to tell Rouge which language to use.
 For example:

 Have a look at existing documentation to see writing conventions.
 We use the Markdown syntax